kwatsy/codewolf-security-scanner/README.md

 ## 🎆 **Mission**

-VibeWolf protects "Vibe Code" developers and seasoned developers from the dangerous implications of publishing apps with exposed APIs, hardcoded secrets, and security vulnerabilities to app stores.
+CodeWolf protects "Vibe Code" developers and seasoned developers from the dangerous implications of publishing apps with exposed APIs, hardcoded secrets, and security vulnerabilities to app stores.

-**VibeWolf is designed to be used BEFORE backend migration and app store deployment - not during active development!**
+**CodeWolf is designed to be used BEFORE backend migration and app store deployment - not during active development!**

 📝 **Developer-Friendly Approach:**
 - ✅ **Silent during development** - No annoying real-time warnings